PRP Treatment for Joint and Tendon Pain

 Any person that has a condition causing a low platelet count (Thrombocytopenia) is not a good candidate for PRP treatment.

 People that are on anti-coagulants for medical problems, such as a history of blood clots or atrial fibrillation, and who are unable to stop their medication prior to the procedure should also avoid PRP treatment.

 People unable to refrain from taking aspirin or other anti-inflammatory products (such as ibuprofen (Advil/Motrin), naproxen (Aleve, Celebrex, etc.) before the procedure or for 2 weeks after the procedure should also avoid PRP treatment.

 This varies from patient to patient.
 Since PRP can repair and regenerate tissue some patients will require only one treatment.
 Research has shown that most people receive the most benefit after two or three injections spaced out one month apart.
 The need for repeat treatment will be discussed at the 4-week follow-up visit.

-PTM is an all-natural treatment that utilizes powerful growth factors, collagens, extra cellular proteins and bioactive molecules naturally found in placental tissues.
-These placental tissue components may provide your body with the foundation in needs to reduce pain and inflammation, restore tissue (hair follicles), and reduce scarring.
+PTM is an all-natural treatment that utilizes powerful growth factors, collagens, extracellular proteins, and bioactive molecules naturally found in placental tissues.
+These placental tissue components may provide your body with the foundation it needs to reduce pain and inflammation, restore tissue (hair follicles), and reduce scarring.
 The product is derived from human placental tissues, donated by volunteer U.S.-based donors after a live, healthy C-section delivery.